 Cloud computing is another excellent option to protect sensitive medical data.
 Sophisticated security measures such as data encryption, filtering of access, and secure access login can easily be implemented by custom healthcare software development companies and service providers into the data cloud making it more secure than the conventional data storage techniques.

 The foremost way to protect healthcare data from phishing is to prevent your employees from visiting an unsafe website.
-This can easily be achieved through the use of a web filter that is specifically configured to deny access to websites harboring malware and the ones that may come across as fake.
+This can easily be achieved by using a web filter that is specifically configured to deny access to websites harboring malware and the ones that may come across as fake.
 This will further block the downloading of file types most commonly associated with malware.

 3. Determine which of your Employees are Most Vulnerable

 Despite the use of awareness campaigns and phishing simulations, employees remain vulnerable to phishing emails.
-Therefore, it is extremely crucial that healthcare organizations take important steps to explore employee susceptibility to targeted phishing emails.
+Therefore, healthcare organizations must take important steps to explore employee susceptibility to targeted phishing emails.

 One means by which this can be achieved is via targeted, fraudulent emails, which aim to persuade employees to download malicious attachments, click on malicious links, or transfer organizational funds and other sensitive data.
 This practice is commonly known as spear phishing.
 Identifying susceptible employees through this method will help you in targeting training directly to them.
 To prevent problems, you may want to limit their access to confidential data.